linux-test-project/ltp/doc/developers/ltp_library.rst

 General Rules
 -------------

-When we extend library API, we need to apply the same general rules that we use when writing tests, plus:
+For extending the LTP library API it applies the same general rules as for :doc:`writing tests <../developers/writing_tests>` (with strong focus on readability and simplicity), plus:

 #.
 LTP library tests must go inside :master:`lib/newlib_tests` directory
 #.
 LTP documentation has to be updated according to API changes